How to Use Global Colors

 Global Colors allow you to create a dynamic color palette for your entire website.

-Unlike normal colors provided by themes, blocks that use Stackable's global colors are bound to that color and will change when the global color is changed.
-This makes it easier for you to create a unified color palette across your entire website, and perform adjustments across the board.
+Unlike the standard colors provided by themes, blocks that use Stackable's Global Colors are bound to that color and will change when the Global Color is changed.
+This makes it easier for you to create a unified color palette across your entire website, and make adjustments across the board.

-You can access the Stackable Global Colors by clicking on the Stackable logo on the upper right of the Block Editor.
+You can access Stackable’s Global Colors by clicking on the Stackable logo at the top right of the Block Editor.

 Adding a Global Color

-Each color you add would permanently adjust the color pickers found across your blocks (not just for Stackable blocks).
-You can add as many colors as you like!
+Each Global Color you add will reflect in the color pickers found across your blocks.
+You can add as many colors as you like.

 Adjusting Global Colors